-Because there are some allergies that are connected to food and which can be deadly, it’s essential for restaurant owners to create a menu that can help inform their customers, as well as implement proper food safety practices in the kitchen and anywhere food is prepared in the establishment.
+Because there are some allergies that are connected to food and which can be deadly, it’s essential for restaurant and deli owners to create a menu that can help inform their customers, as well as implement proper food safety practices in the kitchen and anywhere food is prepared in the establishment.

 Clear & Easy-to-Read Menu